bluearcontech/GraphQLTest/README.md

-# NFL Test App
+# GraphQL Query

-This project list Nfl players.
+This project use Apollo Server to integrate GraphQL
 ## Features

 - [**React**](https://reactjs.org/) 16.4.1